microsoftgraph/microsoft-graph-docs-contrib/concepts/security-partner-overview.md

 Keep alert status synchronized across systems managing alerts. </br>
 Gain visibility into the security posture and recommendation on how to improve it with Secure Scores.

-### Share Threat Intelligence to Enable Custom Detections
+### Share threat intelligence to enable custom detections

 *Leverage your threat intelligence to power custom detections in Microsoft solutions.*